Rescuers find parts believed to be of missing SDF plane in Hokkaido | The Japan Times

-Rescuers in a mountainous area of Hokkaido on Tuesday found what are believed to be parts of a Ground Self-Defense Force aircraft that went missing the previous day in poor weather, Defense Ministry sources said.
+Rescuers in a mountainous area of Hokkaido on Tuesday found wreckage from a Ground Self-Defense Force aircraft that went missing the previous day in poor weather, Defense Ministry sources said.

 Earlier in the day, some 1,800 people, including the Self-Defense Forces personnel, police and rescue workers resumed the search for the aircraft that had been carrying four male crew members.
 The search had been hampered by rain and fog that prevented the SDF from conducting air searches.